childers98/MART441-Web-Technologies/Week-4/README.md

 Homework #4
 At first this week went really well.
-I have no idea what I did but some of my decisions are broken but there are no errors being reported in the console.
+I have no idea what I did but some of my decisions don't work but don't show any errors in the console.
+Others tell me they are undefined in areas where I'm pretty sure they are defined.
+I also wasn't sure where exactly I should use loops with my code not quite working so I left those out.
+Otherwise I think I was able to accomplish everything else.

-I thought it was fun to mess around with the variables more although I notice that these story games can get confusing especially when you try to make a bunch of different choices for the decisions.
+It was fun to mess with all of the decision making although it definitely gets confusing after awhile.

 Overall I think it was going fine until I got wayy too busy.
 I'm hoping to continue updating this.